adnan2103/dentocare-angularJs/README.md

 ##immediately refreshing uploaded photo each time.

 ##5
-## CSS and alignment, theme entire application.
+## CSS and alignment, apply theme to entire application. http://themeforest.net/
+## Add Payment and Oral examination + button styling.
 ###################### Low priority ######################################################################

-## Add Payment and Oral examination + button styling.
-## Default logged in page does not show list of patients.
 ## Adding multiple treatments, low priority.
 ## Treatment Start and End Date.?
+## Fields for create_ts, by, modified_ts ,by

 ########FUTURE ITEMS TO COME ###########################################################################

 Saving and Showing Patient E-mail Id.
 Applying discount or offer code.

 Doctor can refer patient to other doctor, don't show treatment costs & payments of one doc to other.
 Access management & ROLE based access